peterhinch/micropython-async/v3/docs/INTERRUPTS.md

         temp = thermometer.read()
         await asyncio.sleep(60)
 ```
-In cases where interrupts arrive slowly it is worth considering whether there
+In cases where interrupts arrive at a low frequency it is worth considering
-is any gain in using an interrupt rather than polling the hardware:
+whether there is any gain in using an interrupt rather than polling the
+hardware:

 ```python
 async def read_data():